deusfinance/deus-docs/docs/introcopy.md

 ## What is DEUS?

-DEUS finance is a DeFi protocol that enables users to use its oracles to input any data and tokenize it and others can trade it on the blockchain.
-Its an easy system that allows listing of every asset on the planet regardless if a person,the SEC or company wants it or not.
+DEUS finance is a DeFi protocol that enables users to use its oracles to input any data and tokenize it, allowing any user to trade it on the blockchain.
+Its an easy system that allows listing of every asset on the planet; regardless if a person,the SEC or company wants it or not.

 ## How does DEUS work?